dwp/orchestration-service/README.md

  Header of request must contain the following:
   - `Authorisation`*
+  - `cognito:groups` - can be an empty string

   Optional inputs for body of request are:
   - `jupyterCpu`            - default : 512